HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_unica_integration/out_of_box_method.md

                   -DUnicaAuthPassword=<unica-user-password>
 ```

-- In the task list for the setup,
+In the task list for the setup,

   - **WasPassword** is the Deployment Manager administrator password.
   - **PortalAdminPwd** is the Portal administrator password.
   - **UnicaHost** is the Unica host used by the customer.
+Unica Host used here is the host from Unica Campaign application.
-  - **UnicaCookieName** is the Unica cookie configured for the customer.
+  - **UnicaCookieName** is the Unica Cookie configured for the customer.
+This Cookie should be configured in such a way that **UnicaCookieName** is the name of the Cookie and the value should hold the customer id of the user i.e created while adding segments under Campaigns in Unica Campaign application.
-  - **UnicaAuthUser** is the Unica user id.
+  - **UnicaAuthUser** is the Unica user id used in accessing Unica Campaign application.
-  - **UnicaAuthPassword** is the Unica user password.
+  - **UnicaAuthPassword** is the Unica user password used in accessing Unica Campaign application.

-- Once the task is executed, it creates **UnicaDefaultApplicationObject** in the Personalization Navigator for using it in rules.
+Once the task is executed, it creates **UnicaDefaultApplicationObject** in the Personalization Navigator for using it in rules.
 ![unica-default-application-object](../../../images/unica-default-application-object.png)

-- We can use the pattern ***unicaSegments-partitionName-audienceName-audienceIdField*** to customise the property for the application object.
+We can use the pattern ***unicaSegments-partitionName-audienceName-audienceIdField*** to customise the property for the application object.
 For e.g: ***unicaSegments-partition1-Customer-CUSTOMERID***.
 ![unica-oob-manage-properties](../../../images/unica-oob-manage-properties.png)

 !!! note
     Refer to the section [here](#unica-segments) for the sample code that gives more flexibility in defining what is sent to Unica and how the result is being interpreted.
 The **partitionName**, **audienceName** and example for **audienceIdField** here as ***CUSTOMERID*** can be used in the properties later.
 The value ***"1"*** is an example of the value for audienceId, which will be configured in the user cookie with the **UnicaCookieName**.
 The out of the box application object assumes that you create a cookie with that name to hold the ID of the user to be sent to Unica for segmentation.
 Values could range from an actual numeral to a string or some combination.

-- Alternatively, to remove the Unica setup and Application Object, run the following task in the `wp_profile_root/ConfigEngine` directory:
+Alternatively, to remove the Unica setup and Application Object, run the following task in the `wp_profile_root/ConfigEngine` directory:
 ```bash
 ./ConfigEngine.sh remove-unica-default-application-object
                   -DWasPassword=<was-password>